jrremlinger/LC_ToxicOmega_Tools/README.md

 * Item ID: Numerical ID of item you want to spawn.
 In the future names may be supported.
 * Amount (Default: 1): How many copies of the item should be spawned.
 * Value (Default: Random): Override the default value of the item with a given number.
-* Player Name/ID (Default: Host Player): Name or ID number of the player you want to spawn the item at.
+* Target (Default: Host Player): Where to spawn the item, supports natural spawning with "$".

 Example: "give 17 1 420 #3" will spawn one Airhorn worth $420 on the player who's ID is 3.